 Vector-borne Diseases Training and Educational Resources

-APHL, in collaboration with CDC, developed training and educational resources to promote competency, quality and safety in vector-borne disease testing practices.
+APHL, in collaboration with CDC, has developed training and educational resources to promote competency, quality and safety in vector-borne disease testing practices.
 These resources are primarily designed for laboratorians interested in learning more about the several testing methods available for testing for vector-borne diseases.
+Most of these trainings are available in APHL's Learning Center.

 Access the APHL Learning Center